kubernetes/kube-state-metrics/docs/README.md

 ## Metrics from Custom Resources

-See [Custom Resource State Metrics](customresourcestate-metrics.md) for more information.
+See [Custom Resource State Metrics](customresourcestate-metrics.md) for experimental support for custom resources.

 ## CLI Arguments